NextronSystems/thor-manual/usage/output-options.rst

 ID, which starts with an “\ **S-**\ “ and contains the following
 characters: **a-zA-Z0-9\_-**

-Users can overwrite the scan ID with “-i myscanid” to assign the logs of multiple scan runs to a single logical scan, e.g. if multiple partitions of a system get scanned in the lab in different scan runs, but should be shown as a single scan in Analysis Cockpit or your SIEM of choice.
+Users can overwrite the scan ID with ``-i myscanid`` to assign the logs of multiple scan runs to a single logical scan, e.g. if multiple partitions of a system get scanned in the lab in different scan runs, but should be shown as a single scan in Analysis Cockpit or your SIEM of choice.